The Power of

 Who She Is

 The proof is in the testimonials.
 Young adults who went back to Vietnam.
 Students who finally talked to their fathers.
 Grandchildren who came home and asked grandpa what really happened in the war.
+Veterans who found inner peace and healing through witnessing her journey.

 Book a Conversation